jackey8616/PyFun-Backend/CONTRIBUTING.md

 ```

 ## Creating a new lesson
-Inside the `stage/[stage_name]` folder (such as `stage/one`).
+To create a new lesson, ensure you have an `__init__.py` file inside the `stage/[stage_name]` folder (such as `stage/one`).
-Make sure there is a mininum `__init__.py`.

-And create new file with any name you like ,
-But file name show same as function name.
+Then, create new file with any name you like.
+Note, the file must be the same as the function name.
 **IMPORTANT**
 ```
-If you wish your lessons can be sort.
+If you would like, your lessons can be sorted.
-Naming these lesson file can use some count such as:
+You should prefix these lesson file names with a count as shown:
 Example:
-  You have a lesson want to called i_love_haruna, and you wish it in place 35 Then you shoud create a file called s35_i_love_haruna.py with a async function like: async def i_love_haruna(request):
+  You have a lesson called i_love_haruna, and you would like it to be in place 35.
+  To do this you should create a file called s35_i_love_haruna.py with an async function.
+For example: async def i_love_haruna(request):
 ```
 With following code: